danielespitiacolombia/Adaptive-Drizzle-Blend/README.md

 noise where the signal is weak --- all with smooth, physically consistent transitions.

-This version works only with monochrome starless images.
+This version works with starless images.

 ------------------------------------------------------------------------

 ## Requirements

 -   PixInsight (recent versions)
--   Linear monochrome images only (For color images, you must separate the R, G, and B channels)
+-   Linear starless images only
 -   Drizzle and Normal integrations must be aligned
 -   A background preview in the normal integration image (for noise estimation)